Psalmjoe/DevOps_Projects/PROJECT-4/README.md

 ![Alt text](<images/mysql to-do.png>)

 Insert a few rows of content in the test table.
-You might want to repeat the next command a few times, using different values :
+You might want to repeat the next command a few times, using different VALUES :

 ```mysql> INSERT INTO example_database.todo_list (content) VALUES ("My first important item");```